anaoliveira01/init-build/README.md

 - **Policy & Algorithm**: Implemented **PPO** for stable training, capable of handling multiple agents interacting simultaneously.

 **Key Results**:
-- Achieved up to a **90% reduction in average vehicular wait times** after 100,000 training steps, lowering delays to roughly one minute or under.
+- Achieved up to a **90% reduction in average vehicle wait times** after 100,000 training steps, lowering delays to roughly one minute or under.
 - Demonstrated the scalability and adaptability of RL policies to real-world intersections, improving traffic efficiency and safety.

 ### 2. Parallel Robotics & Sim2Real Locomotion